 What is the eligibility requirement for paternity leave Singapore?

-Here are some criterias that needs to be fulfilled while determining the eligibility for paternity leave Singapore:
+Here are some criteria that need to be fulfilled while determining the eligibility for paternity leave Singapore:

 The father will be expected to be legally married to the child's mother.
 This is because it ensures that such time off falls within the recognized setting of a family.